 - Read our guidance 'Before you sign the lease' at: smallbusiness.nsw.gov.au/sign-lease - Read the draft lease and get independent advice on anything they are unsure about and try to negotiate any aspects of the lease they are not happy with.
 Contact the NSW Law Society's solicitor referral service: lawsociety.com.au/for-the-public/going-court-and-working-with-lawyers/solicitor-referral-service. - Clearly understand the overall costs and risks of the lease for their business, and take independent advice if unsure.
 A great starting point for business support is Business Connect: business.nsw.gov.au/support-for-business/businessconnect.
 Also see section 2 of this Guide on 'Understanding the Costs of Leasing'. - Obtain the Retail Lease Disclosure Statement (with Part A signed by the lessor) at least seven days before they begin a new lease or renew a lease.
 There are two parts to the Disclosure Statement one that the lessor signs (Part A, known as the Lessor's Disclosure Statement) and one that the lessee signs (Part B, known as the Lessee's Disclosure Statement).
-A template Retail Lease Disclosure Statement is available at: smallbusiness. nsw.gov.au/disclosure-statement-form - Statements' at: smallbusiness.nsw.gov.au/disclosure-statements.
-Consider getting legal advice to ensure they understand it.
+A template Retail Lease Disclosure Statement is available at: smallbusiness. nsw.gov.au/resources/forms/retail-lease-lessor-and-lessees-disclosure-statement - ensure they understand it.
 Check that it includes all the agreements reached during negotiations including whether the lessor expects to do any works that may disrupt your business.
 If they don't understand or don't agree with any parts of the Disclosure Statement the lessee should discuss this with the lessor and ensure any amendments to the lease are also noted in the Statement following any discussions.

-Carefully read the Disclosure Statement and our guidance 'Information about Disclosure
+Carefully read the Disclosure Statement and our guidance Consider getting legal advice to